-IT Services manages user names and passwords.
+Albright Client Services (formerly IT Services) manages user names and passwords.
 If you experience a

 You can navigate to a course's main page by clicking the name of the course in your list of courses.

 Moodle currently uses the Quickmail module.
-The Quickmail block is usually on the left side of the course's screen.
+The Quickmail block is usually on the right side of the screen.